How To Dress For Oktoberfest:

-Almost everyone attending Oktoberfest in Munich dresses in traditional Bavarian outfits, so consider taking part yourself.
-Dressing traditionally will help you blend in better, you’ll feel less like a tourist, and it makes the whole Oktoberfest experience a lot more fun.
-Although 85% of Oktoberfest visitors are German speaking, as an American you can feel the part by dressing up like a local.
+Almost everyone attending Oktoberfest in Munich dresses in traditional Bavarian outfits (trachten), so consider taking part yourself.
+Dressing in authentic clothing will help you blend in better, feel less like a tourist, and makes the whole Oktoberfest experience a lot more fun.
+Although over 85% of Oktoberfest visitors are German-speaking, as an American or forigener you can still feel the part by dressing up like a local.
 This clothing guide will ensure you know how to dress for Oktoberfest in Munich.
 Even outside of the Oktoberfest celebrations, we have been surprised to see how many people tend to dress up to go out around Munich no matter what time of year it is.
 As they say, When In Rome…

 History of Oktoberfest Outfits:

 In the 1500 and 1600s, traditional Bavarian outfits were everday facets of life for common people in Munich from going around town to even working in the fields.
 As the use of the traditional clothing started to fade in favor of the fashion of the 1800s, wealthy people from the city began to revive the old clothing out of a longing to capture the romantic feelings they got while visiting their country-side vacation homes.
 Groups of locals then slowly came together for a huge revival to make sure this part of Alpine culture stayed strong.